Layth17/rosalind_exercises/README.md

 # Bio

-This project is a compilation of my solutions to all the problems presented in here: http://rosalind.info/problems/list-view/
+This project is a compilation of my solutions to some of the problems presented in here: http://rosalind.info/problems/list-view/